Overview

 For respondents with more than one job, the average hourly pay of the main job is reported.
 It does not consider pay from additional jobs, or pay from job/s the respondent later reclassified as their main job.

-Outliers are retained with the exception of one extreme pay value for the Y15 cohort in wave 6 and two extreme values for the Y15 cohort in wave 8.
+Outliers are retained with the exception of extreme pay values for the Y15 cohort in waves 6, 8 and 9.

 For the Y95, Y98, Y03, Y06 and Y09 cohorts